Where there’s smoke, there’s … probably a PG-13 rated movie.

 The increase in the number of on-screen tobacco incidents since 2010 runs counter to overall smoking trends in the United States.

-According to the CDC, overall smoking rates in adults have been falling for decades, and in high school students since the late 1990s.
+, overall smoking rates in adults have been falling for decades, and in high school students since the late 1990s.

 The researchers write that starting in 2001 public health officials became more concerned about tobacco use in movies.
 This might account for the decline of tobacco incidents in youth-rated movies between 2005 and 2010.